-Field Location Description len 23-12 The actual number of service classes returned. status 11-1 Error status.
-Value Description No error.
+Field Location Description

+len 23-12 The actual num per of service classes returned.

+status 11-1 Error status.

+Value Description

+0 1 2 3 No error.
 Value of zero specified for len.
 Undefined origin type.
-Completion bit set in request. с 0 Completion bit (set when processing is complete).
-SC 59-48 Two-character display code mnemonic for the service class. in 35-24 Lower bound for input files in this service class. ex 23-12 Priority upper bound; the highest possible priority for executing jobs in this service class. out 11-0 Priority lower bound; the lowest possible priority for output files in this service class.
+Completion bit set in request.

+0 · · Completion bit (set when processing is complete). с 59-48 Two-character display code mnemonic for the service class. sc 35-24 Lower bound for input files in this service class. in 23-12 Priority upper bound; the highest possible priority for executing ex jobs in this service class.
+Priority lower bound; the lowest possible priority for output files 11-0 out in this service class.